dataset-vn/crowdsource-tool/docs/source/tags/index.md

 title: Introduction
 type: tags
 order: 201
-meta_title: Tags - Customize the Label Studio User Interface
+meta_title: Tags - Customize the Dataset User Interface
-meta_description: Label Studio Documentation to easily customize the Label Studio user interface using XML-like tags for machine learning and data science projects.
+meta_description: Dataset Documentation to easily customize the Dataset user interface using XML-like tags for machine learning and data science projects.
 ---

 Editor configuration is based on XML-like tags.
 Tags can be divided into three categories: